 - Gaylord Special Exhibit Gallery Guide: Launch to Landing: Oklahomans and Space

 - Kerr-McGee Gallery: Steamboat Heroine, African American history, military history, and oil and gas

 - ONEOK, Inc. Gallery: American Indians in Oklahoma

-- Samuel Roberts Noble Foundation Gallery: Early statehood, government and politics, law enforcement, and World War II
+- Sam Noble Gallery: Early statehood, government and politics, law enforcement, and World War II